- How do I get an account for RUWireless?

 Click here to see how to manually configure your device for RUWireless.
 You can also contact your local Help Desk if you are still having trouble.

 - Why is the wireless connection slower than a wired connection?

 There are several reasons why the wireless connection is slower than a wired connection.
-First, the technology itself is slower, 54 Mbps shared for the wireless versus 10/100 Mbps dedicated for most wired connections.
+First, the technology itself is slower than most wired connections.
 Second, RUWireless uses a QOS bandwidth limitation to provide a fair level of service to all users, else it would be possible for a single user to sit very close to an access point and "hog" all the bandwidth.
 Third, the amount of bandwidth you get is somewhat determined by how strong and "clean" your signal is, so even though the RUWireless team has made every effort to provide clear strong signals in marked coverage areas, there still remains the possibility of outside interference such as microwaves and cordless phones which can drastically affect bandwidth.

 - What wireless standards does RUWireless support?

 RUWireless access points support the 802.11a, 802.11b, 802.11g and 802.11n standards